chriskorsak/capstone/README.md

 ### Blog
 The main section of this website is a blog that is filled with content (both free and premium) to help improve guitar playing.
 Blog articles will consist of lessons, exercises, and backing tracks to solo over.
 #### Blog Behavior
+* When a user is not logged in, a welcome section will display at the top of the screen.
+This can be dismissed and never display again.
 * When a user navigates to the homepage, the blog will be populated with a number of 'free' posts that do not require the user to log in.
 * When a user is logged in, the blog will be populated with both 'free' and 'premium' content.
 * Users can filter blog posts by category to more easily find content they are looking for (lessons, exercises, backing tracks).